-D. Gender Identity, Gender Expression, or Sexual Orientation Discrimination

-Harassment that is not sexual in nature but is based on gender, gender identity, gender expression, sex- or gender-stereotyping, or sexual orientation also is prohibited by HHCI's nondiscrimination policy if it denies or limits a person's ability to participate in or benefit from HHCI's educational programs, employment, or services.
-While discrimination based on these factors may be distinguished from sexual harassment, these types of discrimination may contribute to the creation of a hostile work or academic environment.
-Thus, in determining whether a hostile environment due to sexual harassment exists, the HHCI may take into account acts of discrimination based on gender, gender identity, gender expression, sex- or gender- stereotyping, or sexual orientation.
+Gender Identity, Gender Expression, or Sexual Orientation Discrimination: Harassment that is not sexual in nature but is based on gender, gender identity, gender expression, sex- or gender- stereotyping, or sexual orientation also is prohibited by HHCI's nondiscrimination policy if it denies or limits a person's ability to participate in or benefit from HHCI's educational programs, employment, or services.
+If you are subject to gender identity, gender expression, or sexual orientation discrimination refer to HHCI's Student Code of Conduct and complaint/grievance policy.